Stumblinbear/agui/docs/src/usage/macros.md

 }
 ```

 See?
 Instead of establishing a struct called `ExampleWidget` with the fields of `layout` and `child`, we can just make a function and tag it with the macro.
-The `ctx: &WidgetContext` parameter is required, and any following arguments are added as a struct field.
+The `ctx: &BuildContext` parameter is required, and any following arguments are added as a struct field.
 Of course, all of this comes with assumptions and potential overhead.
 Any field used here must implement `Default + Clone` in some form or another, so that the widget may call the `example_widget` function without issue.